The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Singapore Botanic Gardens - Must-See Singapore Monument

-The 160-year-old Singapore Botanic Gardens is a tropical park that was founded in 1859 and is recognised as a UNESCO World Heritage Site.
+The 160-year-old Singapore Botanic Gardens is a tropical park that was founded in 1859 and is recognized as a UNESCO World Heritage Site.
 It covers 82 acres and features a wide variety of plants, such as ferns, palms, and orchids.
 Highlights include the Jacob Ballas Children’s Garden, an entertaining and informative area for youngsters, and the National Orchid Garden, which is home to over 1,000 orchid species and hybrids.

 4. Sri Mariamman Temple: